Excellent

 Detailed Report

-Within 5-7 working days of the inspection, you will receive your comprehensive RICS Level 3 Survey report.
-This document includes a clear condition rating system, detailed defect descriptions, implications assessments, and remediation recommendations.
+Within 5-7 working days of the inspection, we send over the full RICS Level 3 Survey report.
+It sets out a clear condition rating system, detailed descriptions of defects, assessments of the implications and recommendations for remedial work.

 4